ClemClem25/omm-client-Cdp_Strasbourg/readme.md

 ### Sending job results to the OMM server

 You can use a regular `logger` item to send job results (i.e. experimental variables) to the OMM server.
 (This works because the entry-point experiment installs a special log backend.)
 In addition to being sent to the server, the job results are also appended in `json` format to the log file that you have indicated when starting the entry-point experiment.

+### Seed dispenser

+The `OMMConditioner` item allows for dispensing seeds through the custom seed dispenser as used in Rousset.

 ## The `omm` Python object